Abhiraman-S-Nair/IoT-and-Robotics-Internship-2024/Minor Projects/Digital Measurement System/README.md

 The Distance Measurement System project offers a practical and effective solution for measuring distances using Arduino technology.
 Through its integration of hardware components and software algorithms, the project demonstrates the potential for Arduino-based projects in various fields, including robotics, automation, and smart environments.

+Feel free to use this link to play around with my Simulation of this project on Wokwi : [Distance Measurement System Simulation](https://wokwi.com/projects/397136218306853889)

 Feel free to explore the code and documentation provided in this repository to learn more about the project and its implementation details.